• Skip to primary navigation

 8

-These easy pumpkin scones are both healthy and delicious!
+These easy pumpkin scones are wholesome and delicious!
 They're loaded with pumpkin, toasted pecans, and use whole wheat flour and less sugar.

 Ingredients